-The links below lead to information about how to find and access readings in these areas of your classroom.
+The links below lead to information about how to find and access readings in online classrooms.

-Note that when you click on the eReserves link in the center of your screen, you'll be taken to a page that lists all eReserves items for your class.
-Items are sorted alphabetically by title by default, but you can click on the links at the top of each column in the table to sort by other criteria.
+If your class has readings in eReserves, when you click on the eReserves link in the center of your screen, you'll be taken to a page that lists all eReserves items for your class.
+Items are sorted alphabetically by title by default, but you can click on the links at the top of each column in the table to sort by other categories.
 For more information about eReserves, see How to Access eReserves (Students).

 Accessing Books24x7 readings